FirstLegoLeague/launcher/docs/userguide.md

 ## Login
 Access to the module screens are password protected.
 There are 4 predefined roles: admin, scorekeeper, referee and MC.
+- `admin` - tournament administrator or head referee
+- `scorekeeper` - transfers missions completed from paper scoresheets into the digital scoresheets.
+Can also view all scores entered so far.
+- `referee` - Records the state of the robot game on a digital scoresheet.
+Usually used on iPads or tablets.
+- `MC` - tbd

 <img src="login.png" style="width:75%">